-Item: Compensation Adjustments Funding Amount: \$2,225,000 reduction
+Item: Compensation Adjustments Funding Amount: \$2,225,000 reduction Base or One-time: Base New FTEs: No

 Due to the COVID-19 pandemic, most General Fund revenue categories are anticipated to experience declines in FY 2021 as compared to FY 2020.
-In response, a series of cost-savings strategies are recommended, including a reduction in the rate of salary growth for employees.
-While the recommended reduction to the rate of salary growth would apply to all employees across the organization, the \$2.2 million savings figure is applicable only to the General Fund (public safety contract and general employees).
+In response, a series of cost-savings strategies are included, including a reduction in the rate of salary growth for employees.
+While the reduced rate of salary growth would apply to all employees across the organization, the \$2.2 million savings figure is applicable only to the General Fund (public safety contract and general employees).
 The exact composition of this request has yet to be determined, as salary concessions for public safety contract employees have yet to be negotiated.
 The reduction to the growth rate for general employees will be informed by the City's ability to realize savings in the public safety contracts.

-Item: COVID-19 Contingency Funding Amount: \$2,550,000 Base or One-time: Base
+Item: COVID-19 Contingency

+Funding Amount: \$2,550,000 Base or One-time: Base New FTEs: No